Sy Weintraub: Career

-In 1965 Weintraub bought Panavision but sold it later.
+In 1965 Weintraub bought Panavision and sold it later.
 National General Corporation acquired Weintraub's Banner Productions in 1967 and Weintraub became an officer, director and shareholder of NGC.
 In March 1969, he was retained on an consultancy basis for 5 years, receiving a percentage of the gross from Tarzan properties.
-He was briefly, in 1967, the president of the CBS Television Network.
-Weintraub claimed to have discovered several starlets, including actress Goldie Hawn.
+In 1967 he was briefly president of the CBS Television Network.